Gardens & Galleries

 Day 5: Kyoto Sightseeing with our local guide

-Prepare to be blown away today by Kyoto’s most spectacular sights: Kinkakuji Temple (Golden Pavillion), Kiyomizu Temple, and the Gion District famous for the geisha who live and work there.
-Our local guide really brings to life the history and culture of Japan’s ancient capital, providing great insight into special the character of this unique city.
+Our local guide really brings to life the history and culture of Japan’s ancient capital, providing great insight into the special character of this unique city.

 Some highlights: